From Skopje to Kratovo

 The road toward Prilep went through a winding mountain gorge.
 I stopped at the only restaurant that I found on the road and ate fish for dinner.
 When I arrived in Prilep, the owners of Antika House welcomed me with big smiles and fruit tea.
 Besides, their son that was traveling through Bulgaria at that moment offered me English unlimited translations on the phone.

-From Skopje to Prilep passing Kratovo is my diary about the road trip and the stops that I made on my way from Skopje to Prilep, Macedonia (find the version in Romanian at …).
-And here are all my Travel Diaries from the Balkan Countries (x…..).
+From Skopje to Prilep passing Kratovo is the diary about the road trip and the stops that I made on my way from Skopje to Prilep, Macedonia (find the version in Romanian at Manastiri si bazare prin estul Macedoniei – I).
+Its continuation, my second post can be found at From Prilep to Ohrid, passing Bitola.
+And here are all my Travel Diaries from Macedonia, the Balkan Countries (x6).

 Have you been to Macedonia or plan to go there?
 Leave a comment below this post and tell me what you liked about Macedonia or what you’re interested to see there.